| Exploiting Relational Database Technology in GISPeter Batty, July 1990(For a scanned PDF version of the original article, 1.26MB,

 taken to retrieve a geographic area from the moment it is

+initially requested.
 Clearly by using a non-database

 approach and storing the graphics in a specialised format